lohithmunakala/Weather-Based-Stock-Prediction/README.md

 ## FINAL RESULT:

-The final result is a **number of units sold for each product of each category** so as to know and procure the required goods.
+The final result is a **number of units sold for each product of each category** so as to know when and how to procure the required goods.

 ## Dataset